INSPECTION GUIDE

 05 · Inspection Guide

-Section 4 is critically important — it covers the protective measures that prevent electric shock and fire.
+Item 3.0 on the residential form, earthing/bonding arrangements, is critically important — with the additional-protection items in 4.0 and 5.0 it covers the protective measures that prevent electric shock and fire.
 This section checks that the installation has adequate protection for the people using it and for the building itself.

 Items to Check

-Main protective bonding: Are main protective bonding conductors connected to incoming water, gas, oil, and other metallic services?
-Regulation 411.3.1.1 requires exposed-conductive-parts to be connected to a protective conductor; Regulation 544.1.1 governs bonding conductor sizing — under PME (TN-C-S), Table 54.8 sets the minimum at 10 mm² copper where the PEN conductor is 35 mm² or less.
+• Main protective bonding: Are main protective bonding conductors connected to incoming water, gas, oil, and other metallic services?
+Regulation 411.3.1.2 requires extraneous-conductive-parts liable to introduce a dangerous potential difference to be connected to the main earthing terminal (411.3.1.1 is protective earthing — the CPC requirement — not bonding); Regulation 544.1.1 governs bonding conductor sizing — under PME (TN-C-S), Table 54.8 sets the minimum at 10 mm² copper where the PEN conductor is 35 mm² or less.
 Check at the point of entry of each service.

-RCD protection — domestic lighting circuits (A4:2026): Regulation 411.3.4 requires that, within domestic (household) premises, AC final circuits supplying luminaires shall have additional protection by an RCD with a rated residual operating current not exceeding 30 mA.
-Absence of RCD protection on domestic lighting circuits is a codeable C2 observation introduced by A4:2026.
+• RCD protection — domestic lighting circuits: Regulation 411.3.4 requires that, within domestic (household) premises, additional protection by an RCD with a rated residual operating current not exceeding 30 mA shall be provided for AC final circuits supplying luminaires.
+This has been in BS 7671 since the 2018 edition, so a large number of older installations will not comply and it is a routinely codeable observation on a domestic EICR.

 Missing main protective bonding is one of the most common and most serious findings during periodic inspection.
 It is almost always classified as C2 (Potentially Dangerous) because the absence of bonding means that metallic services could become live in the event of a fault, creating a shock risk.
 For guidance on earthing systems, see the earthing arrangements guide.